-A healthy dinner cooked with my Happy Call Pan
+Nothing facy, but hey it’s a healthy dinner cooked with my Happy Call Pan 🙂

 I’ll be the first to admit that I’m no superwoman despite me working, cooking, cleaning and looking after my family.
-The decision to go maidless would not be possible if not for the support from a very hands-on Alexis who not only helps with the household chores but also with Sophie.
+The decision to go maidless would not be possible if not for the support from a very hands-on hubby who not only helps with the household chores but also in caring for Sophie.
 Otherwise, how else can I find the time to cook or exercise?

 We’ve also got very supportive parents who helps us out on the home front whenever they can.
-They’ll even gladly pick Sophie from child care on evenings when we have a date night.
+They’ll even gladly pick Sophie from child care on evenings so that we can sneak off for a date night.
 And not forgetting, understanding bosses and colleagues who understands that our families need us after a day’s work.

 If you have a maid at home, can you foresee yourself without help in the family?
-Or perhaps you’re also maidless, in that case how do you cope?
+Or perhaps you’ve decided to get by life without a maid in Singapore In that case how do you cope?
 I’ll love to hear your personal experiences.